Santiramoli/SlicerTutorial/README.md

 - 📌 Input: vtkMRMLMarkupsFiducialNode with two points.
 - 📦 Output: vtkMRMLModelNode representing the created sphere.
-- ⚙️ Options: `Image Threshold` to control the opacity of the sphere and `Auto Update` to automatically updates the sphere if the points are moved.
+- ⚙️ Options: `Image Threshold` for opacity of the sphere and `Auto Update` to automatically updates the sphere.
 - 📍 It also calculates the center of mass of the defined points.

 # 🖼 Screenshot